jmmnn/ICT4SD.github.io/about.md

 ---
 layout: page
 title: "About"
-description: "Information and Communications Technology for the Sustainable Development Goals - a project of Unite Open Source."
+description: "Information and Communications Technology for Sustainable Development - a project of Unite Open Source."

 ---
 In 2015, more than 190 world leaders committed to 17 [Sustainable Development Goals](https://sustainabledevelopment.un.org/sdgs) (SDG) to end extreme poverty, fight inequality, injustice, climate change, and other critical issues affecting humanity.